-Co-founder and expert consultant at hgkc, Peter Quintana, First Solution’s Managing Director Tom Henson and First Digital’s Head of Technology Christopher Shanks, have combined their expertise on Digital Innovation to help businesses gain some clarity.
+Co-founder and expert consultant at hgkc, Peter Quintana, Emerge Digital's Managing Director Tom Henson and their Head of Technology Christopher Shanks, have combined their expertise on Digital Innovation to help businesses gain some clarity.
 They created a webinar in which they discuss digital transformation and the implications for businesses embarking on this journey.
 It’s a wide-ranging conversation with insight embracing the Three Horizons, First Digital’s Innovation Committee, BEANs, (you’ll have to listen to find out what BEANS are) and a practical diagnostic tool to help you get started.

 Innovation is important for every business and leaders need to foster innovation in their companies.
 Business leaders need to think creatively and embrace innovation in their business models by building it into their strategic and operations planning.
 It is important for companies to undertake research and development activities, investing in resources that will promote innovation.